SYMPTOMS OF STRESS.

 Some cats are naturally more stressed than others due to genetics.
 Others, if they have suffered stress in kittenhood or been separated from their mothers, may grow up to be naturally more stressy (Anderson & Teicher 2004).

 3. Anxiety about companion cats.
 Sometimes a cat feels threatened by another cat in your household.
 This doesn’t mean that the cats are fighting, just that one of them feels under pressure, and this may be difficult for an owner to recognise (Levine, 2008).
 Eyeballing, ambushing, blocking pathways – these are the subtle ways cats bully each other.
-Spray sites are likely to be where cats have to pass each other – hallways, corridors, stairways etc. Place a chair on the landing so that the fearful cat can jump on to it rather than having to pass the other cat at ground level.
-The fearful cat needs a retreat – high up rather than low down.
+Spray sites are likely to be where cats have to pass each other – hallways, corridors, stairways etc. Place a chair, cat tree, or some other furniture in places where cats pass each other so that the fearful cat can jump on to it to escape contact.
+The fearful cat needs a retreat – a hideaway which is high up rather than low down.
 Try putting a PetPorte or SureFlap cat flap operated off the microchip into the airing cupboard or spare room so that the bullied cat has a refuge (Levine 2008).

 Also make sure there is one litter box per cat and one extra (Neilson 2003).
 Don’t just put a row of litter trays next to each other.
 Place them in different locations.
 Also have more than one bed per cat, and more than one feeding location and water location (Neilson 2003).
 Hiding places, such as boxes, should be supplied for nervous cats (Carlstead et al., 1993).
 The bullied cat must be able to get to food, water and beds without passing the bully.
 Install several scratching posts.
 Feed cats in separate locations or keep food down all the time.
 Reduce areas of competition.
 If there is one cat flap to the outside, consider installing a second one elsewhere so the bullied cat cannot be ambushed.
 Get a cat behaviourist to come and look at their relationship.
 Consider rehoming either the victim or the bully.
 Read Cats that don’t get on with each other for more details.